-Earlier this year, Apple announced its next iOS 14 update will include an option for users to opt-out of any in-app data collection in apps like Facebook and Instagram.
+In early 2022, Apple announced its next iOS 14 update will include an option for users to opt out of any in-app data collection in apps like Facebook and Instagram.
 You may be wondering how it will affect your advertising.

-> Read more to learn how advertisers have navigated the iOS 14 mobile tracking changes and get a few tips on how to have continued success with social media and online advertising.
+Read more to learn how advertisers have navigated the iOS 14 mobile tracking changes and get a few tips on how to have continued success with social media and online advertising.

 At the beginning of 2021, Apple released a new update that would impact the way that advertisers reach their audience.
 With the iOS 14 update users needed to opt-in, or give permission, to an app to track their activity outside of the platform.